teespring/nightwing/README.md

 - `debug`: (optional) boolean value to enabling or disabling debug mode.
 - `logger`: (optional) An object that responds to `#info`, `#debug`, and `#warn`.
 Used when debug mode is enabled.

+When debug mode is turned on, Nightwing will output the metrics into a parsable format.
+The output destination is determined by the `:logger` option.
+If no logger is given then we send the debugging output to STDOUT.

 ## Metrics

 Below are the metrics reported to Librato from the Sidekiq middleware